cristianrgreco/cookie-clicker/README.md

-cookie-clicker
+Cookie Clicker
 ==============

-Java project which plays the game 'Cookie Clicker' as efficienctly as possible.
+Java project which plays the game '[Cookie Clicker](http://orteil.dashnet.org/cookieclicker/)' as efficienctly as possible.